The First 7 Days After a Stroke: A Guide to Recovery & Care

 Day 1: Emergency Care

-Ischemic Episode: This occurs when a blood vessel supplying the head becomes obstructed, preventing essential nutrients and oxygen from reaching the affected region.
-This type is the most frequently encountered form of such episodes and can lead to sudden weakness, difficulty speaking, vision changes, or loss of coordination.
-Prompt medical attention is crucial to restore circulation and minimize long-term effects.
+Ischemic Episode: This occurs when a vessel delivering blood to the head becomes blocked, cutting off essential oxygen and nutrients from affected areas.
+It is a common form of such an episode and can cause sudden weakness, speech difficulties, blurred vision, or loss of coordination.
+Quick medical intervention is crucial to restore proper flow and limit lasting effects.

 Doctors will likely run tests such as:

-• CT scan or MRI to identify the affected area and determine the severity of the condition.
+• CT scan or MRI can identify affected areas and evaluate severity of condition.

 • Blood tests to check for underlying issues.